zonca/italianschoolsd-website/site/content/about/_index.md

 Andrea moonlights to handle business operations, accounting and web development for the Italian school of San Diego.

-He also loves learning languages as a hobby: he speaks Italian, English, Spanish, some French, some Russian and started studying Chinese.
+He also loves learning languages as a hobby: he speaks Italian, English, Spanish, some French, some Russian and is now studying Japanese.

 ## Our instructors